 This test case tests the following requirements:

-APIR3.1.2[29] The API shall provide a method for application programs to read the states of the input and output points on registered Field I/O Devices, including both filtered and non-filtered states for the input points (depending on which input frames are scheduled).

 APIR3.1.2[56] The API shall provide functions which allow application programs to set and get the leading and trailing edge filter values on a per input basis for all Field I/O Devices that support configurable filtered inputs.

 APIR3.1.2[57] If multiple application programs set the filter values of an input, the shortest filter values shall be used.